610yilingliu/face_recognition/report/report.md

 <center><img src="pics/epochs_rewards.png"  alt="loss in each epoch" align=center /></center>

 The highest reward happen between epoch one and two and get fluctuated in the following epochs.
-It is clear that the losses are decreasing continuously during the training process through
+It is clear that the losses are decreasing continuously through the whole training process.

+## Model Structure

+1. Input Layer(92 * 92)
+2. Max Pooling Layer (3 x 3)
+3. Drop out (0.25)
+4. Convolution Layer (Kernel size = 3 x 3, Stride = 1, padding = valid)
+5. Drop out (0.25)
+6. Convolution Layer (Kernel size = 2 x 2, Stride = 1, padding = valid)
+7. Max Pooling Layer (3 x 3)
+8. Drop out (0.25)
+9. Flatten
+10. Dense(1024)
+11. Drop out(0.1)
+12. Dense(512, relu)
+13. Dense(128, relu)
+14. Dense(64,relu)
+15. Lambda Layer: Count the distance between two 1 * 64 vectors.
+The distance is defined as $|x_1 -x_2|$ for $x_1$ from a vector trained from image 1 with step 1-14 and $x_2$ from vector from image 2 trained by step 1-14
+16. Output layer: return a number between 0 - 1(Sigmoid activation transformed the original number to 0-1 interval)